 In addition, San Francisco Restaurant Week takes place during the second half of January.
-There are an insane amount of restaurants that participate, ten days in not enough!
+There are an insane amount of restaurants that participate, ten days is not enough!
 You can choose from a $25 two-course lunch, a $40 three-course dinner, an $85 tasting menu.
-Oh the choices!
+Oh, the choices!
 It is a great way to explore San Francisco restaurants without breaking the bank.

 I know beer seems like it belongs squarely in the summer, but in San Francisco, we take beer seriously in the WINTER (hence its own category).
 In January there is the Bay Area Brew Fest, a one-day event which offers unlimited international and domestic beers for just $40.
 In addition, there are always several food trucks on hand.
 San Francisco food trucks rock!

 For more serious beer drinkers there is Beer Week which takes place in February.
 If you are a beer lover, this is the week to be in San Francisco!
 There are over 100 beer-related events!
 We close the beer festivities with the one-day SF Craft Beer Festival which takes place in March.
 There are 75 breweries and 150 beers.
 This event focuses on limited release and seasonal beers and offers unlimited tastings!

 Chinese New Year Parade

-Lastly, the annual Chinese New Year parade is the biggest parade in San Francisco (except when the Giants win the World Series!) and it takes place at the end of February or first part of March.
+Lastly, the annual Chinese New Year parade is the biggest parade in San Francisco (except when the Giants win the World Series!) and it takes place at the end of February or the first part of March.
 There are elaborate floats, crazy costumes, lions, dragons, firecrackers, you name it!

 If you are visiting San Francisco in the winter, I think I’ve provided you plenty to do, see, drink and eat, but just in case you need more, here are a few more posts that will help you out: